Mark Higgins, Dean

 Deborah Rosen, Associate Dean

 Peg Ferguson Boyd, Assistant Dean

-Faculty: Professors Beauvais, Beckman, Budnick, S. Chen, Comerford, Cooper, Dash, Della Bitta, N. Dholakia, R. Dholakia, Hazera, Hickox, Higgins, Jarrett, Lin, Mangiameli, S. Martin, Matoney, Mazze, D. Rosen, Scholl, Schwarzbach, Sheinin, Westin and Yu; Associate Professors Blanthorne, Boyle, Y. Chen, Creed, Dorado, Dugal, Dunn, Hales, Jelinek, Jervis, Y. Lee, Leonard, Lloyd, Oppenheimer, Shin, Wheeler and Assistant Professors Atlas, DaDalt, Djurdjevic, Ni, Ozpolat and Schniederjans.
+Faculty: Professors Beauvais, Beckman, Budnick, S. Chen, Comerford, Cooper, Creed, Dash, Della Bitta, N. Dholakia, R. Dholakia, Hazera, Hickox, Higgins, Jarrett, Lin, S. Martin, Matoney, Mazze, D. Rosen, Scholl, Schwarzbach, Sheinin, Westin, Wheeler and Yu; Associate Professors Blanthorne, Boyle, Y. Chen, Dorado, Dugal, Dunn, Hales, Jelinek, Jervis, Y. Lee, Leonard, Lloyd, Oppenheimer and Shin; and Assistant Professors Atlas, DaDalt, Djurdjevic, Gill, Ni, Ozpolat and Schniederjans.

 The seven majors in the College of Business Administration allow students to develop competence in special fields of interest and prepare them to meet the changing complexities of life and leadership in the business community.
 Majors are offered in accounting, entrepreneurial management, finance, general business administration, global business management, marketing, and supply chain management.